GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ### vclogin

 The vclogin server uses the `pino` library for logging.
-Due to the peculiarities of NextJS, http events are only logged for API routes.
+Due to the peculiarities of Next.js, http events are only logged for API routes.

 ### Ory Hydra

 Hydra is set to a minimal log output.
-To expand log output, edit the hydra service in `compose.yaml`:
+To expand log output, edit the `hydra` service in `compose.yaml`:

 ```yaml
 - LOG_LEVEL=debug